In this module, you will learn about the following topics:

 A prosthesis is made of high-tech material:

 - Chrome/Cobalt alloy or titanium for the parts that are fixed to the bone

 - Polyethylene (a very strong and wear resistant plastic) central piece that facilitates the gliding movement

 Depending on where the osteoarthritis is located, your surgeon might opt for a bicompartimental (total) knee replacement or an unicompartimental knee replacement.

 In a total knee replacement, both the medial and lateral compartment are replaced.
 In some case, the cartilage behind your patella or knee cap will also be replaced depending on the surgeon’s preference.

 In an uni-compartimental knee replacement, either the medial or the lateral compartment is replaced.
 However, if both compartments show signs of osteoarthritis, a total knee replacement will be advised to avoid a second surgery.

 The final result one year after the operation is the same for the various surgery approaches.
-It is therefore recommended to choose the surgery approach in which your doctor is specialised.
+It is therefore recommended to choose the surgery approach in which your doctor is specialized.
 Your surgeon will always consider your personal needs and complaints when making the decision for surgery.

 The goal of knee replacement surgery is to: